Ferdi265/flow3r-scalar/README.md

 Select which Scale to play.
 Default is the Major scale.
 The current scale is always displayed in the center of the screen.

+This menu is indicated by a square (◼) next to the right petal.

 - tilt left: previous scale
 - tilt right: next scale